 - 2 tbsp olive oil

-2. Add the turkey back into the stock pot.
-At this time also add the minced garlic and sliced tomatoes and saute for another two to three minutes.
-Next add the remaining ingredients; green chilies, beans and chicken stock.
+- Add the remaining ingredients; green chilies, beans and chicken stock.
 Increase heat to high and bring to a boil, reduce to low and simmer uncovered, stirring occasionally for 45 minutes.